 - Proof of reciprocity from the relevant jurisdiction(s)

-- A Certificate of Standing (dated within the last 30 days) from each jurisdiction where the applicant is or has been a member to be submitted by the regulatory body directly to Complaints & Compliance
+- A Certificate of Standing (dated within the last 30 days) from each jurisdiction where the applicant is or has been a member to be submitted by the regulatory body directly to Complaints & Compliance – must be forwarded directly from the governing or regulatory body to the Law Society

 - A copy of the applicant's curriculum vitae (resume)